OlaoreFouad/ng-book/README.md

 1. **Writing Your First Angular App.** <br>
     In this chapter, I built my first angular app in the book.
 An app that was perceived to be a reddit clone.
 Using basic components, models, binding and some very basic concepts were explained.
 The source code for this repo can be found <a href="https://github.com/OlaoreFouad/ng-book/tree/master/ng-reddit">here</a>.
 At the end of the chapter, I deployed the website to ZEIT now - on this <a href="https://ng-reddit.now.sh">url</a>.

+2. **TypeScript**<br>
+    Well, this wasn't really centered around Angular in any way.
+It only served as an introduction to TypeScript - a superset of the JavaScript language.
+ES6 provides a handful of features that makes web development easy and approachable - classes and modules.
+TypeScript ensures the use of types in code.
+While this may not feel needed, but it greatly improves the readability of code in many ways - as developers can clearly visualize the type and nature of data being passed in (function arguments) and data being returned.
+Apart from that, it also provides annotations.
+We also looked at the REPL program for TS - TSUN (TypeScript Upgraded Node).